inaimathi/deal/README.md

 ## License

-This program is released under the GNU AGPL (License text can be found in the [LICENSE.md](https://github.com/Inaimathi/deal/blob/master/LICENSE.md) file, or at <http://www.gnu.org/licenses/agpl-3.0.html>)
+This program is released under the GNU AGPL (License text can be found in the [LICENSE.md](https://github.com/Inaimathi/deal/blob/master/LICENSE.md) file, or at <http://www.gnu.org/licenses/agpl-3.0.html>).
+Unofficial, legally non-binding short version: *You are free to use, distribute, modify and distribute modified copies as long as you give each of your users (including those that just connect to your Deal server as web clients) access to your (potentially modified) source code*.

 Deal bundles some javascript libraries.